sartaj/transient/readme.md

 - **📲 Installable:** Can install as an app on mobile and desktop devices.
 - **😶‍🌫️ Fully private:** Works only offline and saves data on device.

-## Tech - Bundle-less, Package management-less, Web Native Architecture
+## Tech - Bundle-less, Package management-less, Browser-native Architecture built on Web Standards

+Part of my goal here is to see how far I can push a pure web project to have great features with no server, bundler, package management, etc.

 - **Will Always Just Work:** Project should be able to run for years to come without needing to deal with upgrades cycles or [dependecy hell](https://en.wikipedia.org/wiki/Dependency_hell).
 - **No Config Setup:** Setup is nearly plug and play.
 Just download the repo, and open `index.html` in a web browser.